 For me, these past few years have been filled with a lot of guilt and shame.
 Guilt, knowing how far I am from that first confession.
 Because my heart, thoughts, actions, constantly stray from faithfulness.
 Shame, feeling like I'll never get things right.
 That my autopilot is locked in selfishness and all those things... all those things I said and felt, were untrue.

 Somewhere in my early twenties, I said a lot of things.
 That families have to change.
 That we have to grow in compassion and change our lifestyles to incorporate the marginalized.
 That farmers matter and the dinner table matters.
 I heard a calling to the common household in my neighborhood and I set my heart and life to committing to this change.
-Among all the things I said, my heart is most sorry and tender to my bold claims of love to my God.
+Among all the things I said, my heart is most tender to my bold claims of love to God.

 In the quiet of my room I confess with my lips, "Lord, I love you.
 You are my good Father.
 I no longer live but you live through me."
 On good days, maybe half a day passes by before bitterness starts to creep in.
 Accusatory words toward God and hateful thoughts start to lay heavy upon my chest.
 The only sword out of the thick is God's Word's to my heart.
 'The Lord your God is in your midst, a mighty one who will save.'
 But then there's those nights when I simply yell at God that I've had enough.
 I tell him to back off.
 All of this is too hard and I hate life.
 I stay angry at Him, waiting for some kind of payment for His 'bad behavior' of not giving me the life I desire.
 "Make me feel better, God.
 Make my life better."
 I say.